Shopify/quilt/gems/quilt_rails/README.md

 end
 ```

-If your API **does** require session data, you may can use follow the following steps:
+If your API **does** require session data, you can follow these steps:

 - Add an `x-shopify-react-xhr` header to all GraphQL requests with a value of 1 (this is done automatically if you are using `@shopify/react-graphql-universal-provider`)
 - Add a `protect_from_forgery with: Quilt::HeaderCsrfStrategy` override to your controllers